Masato Honda: Instruments

 Honda has experience on a variety of instruments.
 Aside from the four main soprano, alto, tenor and baritone saxophones he has been observed playing the clarinet, flute, EWI, guitar, bass guitar, keyboards, trumpet, flugelhorn, trombone, and recorder.
 He also has ability as a jazz scat singer.
+He even played all instruments from his second solo album, Carry Out.

 On the alto saxophone he uses a refaced 7* Yanagisawa mouthpiece, as well as a model made specifically for him by the brand Saxz, and a Meyer 5M.
-He used a Selmer Mark VII saxophone for most of his career, but switched to the more renowned Mark VI at some point in the 2010s For his time in T-Square during the 90s, he primarily used a synthetic Fibracell reed, but now uses Vandoren's Green Java reeds.
+He used a Selmer Mark VII saxophone for most of his career, but switched to the more renowned Mark VI at some point in the 2010s and currently uses a Yamaha YAS-875EX.
+For his time in T-Square during the 90s, he primarily used a synthetic Fibracell reed, but now uses Vandoren's Green Java reeds.
+On the EWI he started using an Akai EWI during his run with T-Square, and switched to a Berglund NuRAD after three decades of usage.